TestSpin is a survey site that claims to reward you for answering surveys they provide.

 TestSpin is a bit different mainly because RedeemItNow’s minimum age requirement is 13.
 This is probably why their age requirement is a bit lower.

 If you think about it though, it is actually better because for you and for them because that means more people are qualified to join the panel.

-To register, you have to fill up the form.
+To register, you have to fill out the form.
 The information you’ve provided in this form will be their basis for determining what type of surveys they will send to you.
 So make sure to answer it honestly.

 The major problem I encountered with their registration form though is, you won’t be able to get through the completion because of a captcha error.